 - Two approved visitors are permitted for 60 minutes at time of admission and discharge if not within designated visiting hours.

-- No overnight visitation allowed.
+- One overnight visitor allowed.

 Please note: Exceptions to visitation will be made based on patient condition and on a case-by-case basis by the department leader and/or House Supervisor.
 Exceptions include, but are not limited to, deaf/blind patients, low mental capacity, significant mobility limitations, critical conversations (goals of care), and end of life.